Monier Ventilation Shaft 1: Heritage listing

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

-They remain highly intact examples of their type and demonstrate engineering skill and involvement in creating aesthetically pleasing but functional structures.
+The shafts are well-preserved examples of their type and show the engineering methods used in their design and construction.

 The place is important because of its aesthetic significance.

 They remain highly intact examples of their type and demonstrate engineering skill and involvement in creating aesthetically pleasing but functional structures.

 The place is important in demonstrating a high degree of creative or technical achievement at a particular period.

 They provide rare surviving evidence of this early use of true reinforced concrete, and are significant as indicators of the technically advanced state of municipal engineering and construction in Brisbane at the turn of the 20th century.